 If I want to use streaming feature, it is preferable to used rechargeable hearing aids or battery operated hearing aids?

-It is preferable to use rechargeable (Charge & Go) hearing aids than battery operated (Battery 13 and 312) hearing aids as when streaming feature is active, the zinc air batteries tend to drain out very soon and would need replacement often.
-Instead if you use rechargeable hearing aids, the Lithium- ion batteries are more durable.
-Hence it is advisable to go for Charge & Go hearing aids if you intend to use streaming feature for considerable time in a day.
+It is preferable to use rechargeable (Charge & Go) hearing aids than battery operated (Battery 13 and 312) hearing aids as when the streaming feature is active, the zinc-air batteries tend to drain out very soon and would need replacement often.
+Instead, if you use rechargeable hearing aids, the Lithium-ion batteries are more durable.
+Hence it is advisable to go for Charge & Go hearing aids if you intend to use the streaming feature for a considerable time in a day.

 Following is the list of Made for iPhone hearing aids: